geonmo/UOS_Scripts/README.md

 </code></pre>
 This command will make JPSI + "time" directory.

-Then, script will split 100 files per 1 job with filelist.txt.
+Then, the script will split 100 files per 1 job using filelist.txt.

 "-g" options must be used for xrootd files.( root://uosaf0007.sscc.uos.ac.kr~~ or /store/ )

+## fileList
-fileList must be include path of data files like cmssw input source list.
+"fileListt" must be include path of data files like cmssw input source list.

 ### Physics File Name
 <pre><code>